-A. FOOD LAWS 2
+A. FOOD LAWS 5 2

-B. LABELING R Sampl REQUIREMENTS 2
+В. LABELING R Sample REQUIREMENTS 2

 D. PESTICIDES AND OTHER CONTAMINANTS 3

 E. OTHER REG ULATIONS AND REQUIREMENTS 4

 F. OTHER SPEC CIFIC STANDARDS 4

-G. COPYRIGHT TRADEMARK LAWS 5
+G. COPYRIGHT /TRADEMARK LAWS 5

 H. IMPORT PRO OCEDURE 5

 I. TARIFFS / Q UOTAS 5

 APPE ENDIX A MAJOR REGULATORY AGENCIES 7

 APPE ENDIX B OTHER CONTACTS 8

-APPENDIX C GUATEMALAN CONSULAR OFFICES
+APPE ENDIX C GUATEMALAN CONSULAR OFFICES

-Α. FOOD LAWS
+A. FOOD LAWS

-All food products legally imported or manufactured in Guatemala are regulated by the Division of Registration and Control of Medicines and Foodstuffs of the Ministry of Health, hereafter referred to as Food Control.
+The Division of Registration and Control of Medicines and Foodstuffs of the Ministry of Health, hereafter referred to as Food Control is the main authority for food products legally imported or manufactured in Guatemala.
+The Health Code which regulates Food Control was established in 1979 by Government Decree # 45-79.
+Title II Chapter Two of the Health Code refers to food products.
 Food Control, under authority of Ministerial Decree 132-85, is responsible for upholding food product norms set by the Guatemalan Ministry of Economy's Commission of Standards (COGUANOR).
 The Commission of Standards is governed by the Executive Advisory Committee which is made up of representatives from the Ministry of Health, Ministry of Economy, Ministry of Labor, School of Engineers and Chambers of Agriculture, Industry and Commerce.